dailymotion/angular-eve-resource/README.md

 (most commonly added to augment the resource during de-serialization) which need to be omitted or modified in any way prior to object serialization (using either `angular.toJson` or `JSON.stringify` directly).

+The `toJsonReplacer` function will be passed 2 arguments `(propertyName, value)` and is expected to return a value that will be set as the replacement of the Object's key in question.
+It is highly recommended to return the value as-is if it is to be treated as unchanged and `undefined` if it must be entirely removed from the request body payload.
+This process of elimination can also be achieved in the `requestTransform` to mirror any fields added in the `responseTransform`.

 However, this function will only be called if the key does not start with an underscore, otherwise the key-value pair will be removed regardless and the provided function will not fire.